 “It All Started with a Poster is an attempt to reveal our innermost truths.
 It’s an effort to depict a cruel reality through humor, drama, and dreams—great dreams—that have yet gone unfulfilled.”

 Zeynep Özbatur Atakan is the founder of Zeyno Film, and is a film producer whose recent credits include the award-winning Once Upon a Time in Anatolia(2011), Three Monkeys (2008) and Climates (2002), all directed by Nuri Bilge Ceylan.
 She was inducted into the APSA Academy in 2008, as producer of Three Monkeys which was nominated for Best Feature Film.
-She is one of the recipients of the development grant for her project The Wild Pear Tree.
+She is one of the recipients of the development grant for her project The Wild Pear Tree, which had its World Premiere in Official Competition at the 71st Cannes Film Festival 2018.

 “The Wild Pear Tree is the story of an aspiring writer who returns to his village with the aim of realising his ambition but who finds his father’s debts becoming an obstacle.”